etendosoftware/docs/docs/developer-guide/etendo-rx/getting-started.md

 - Async

 !!! success
     You have successfully set up the Etendo Platform.
-Continue your learning journey by visiting our [First Steps section in the developer guide](/docs/developer-guide/etendo-rx/tutorials/first-steps).
+Continue your learning journey by visiting our [Creating a New Microservice section in the developer guide](/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice).